Flavia95/pangmouse/pipeline.md

-## Build pangenome for more strains of mouse
+## Pangenome on inbreed populations of mice

 I started from assembly obtained by Supernova tool